PTKay/SonicUnleashed_ModToolbox/README.md

 1. Place your files into the "#files" folder
 2. Run "PS3ModToolbox.bat"
 3. Select the third option and press ENTER
+4. Select your platform (XBOX 360 or PS3) and press ENTER
-4. Wait until the process finishes
+5. Wait until the process finishes
-5. Your decompressed files are located in #output\DecompressedFiles\
+6. Your decompressed files are located in #output\DecompressedFiles\

 -------------------------------------------------
 ### CREDITS: